Experiential placemaking for commercial environments in Perth and Western Australia

 One Forty St Georges narrative timeline panel for the 1990s

-One Forty St Georges: storytelling at architectural scale
+One Forty St Georges: placemaking at architectural scale

 Commercial Impact